iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='logreg'>2.
 Logistic Regression</h3>

-- One or More Independent Features is used to **Classify** Discrete Labels
+- One or More Independent Features is used to **Classify** Discrete Categorical Labels
 - Dependent ( Output ) should be **Discrete** ( 0 or 1 )
 - Probability of Finite Number of Outcomes | Occurence.